manashree635315/Reader-Writer-s-Problem/README.md

 2. Readers - They read the file but do not make any changes.
 <hr>
 For data consistency, the following must be ensured : -
-* If the writer is editng the file, none of the readers should be able to access it.
-Similiary, if one or multiple readers are already reading the file, the writer should not be able to edit it.
+a) If the writer is editng the file, none of the readers should be able to access it.
+Similiary, if one or multiple readers are already reading the file, the writer should not be able to edit it. <br>
-* On the otherhand, multiple readers can access the file simultaneously.
+b) On the otherhand, multiple readers can access the file simultaneously.

 There are two classical implementations of the Reader Writer's Problem.
 1. SET1 - Prioritizes the readers where the writers may starve.